filakhtov/gentoo-use-docs/dev-libs/nettle.md

 Pass the `--enable-public-key` option to the configure script.
 Build and install the `libhogweed` library to provide support for public key algorithms (for encryption and signature verification) that depends on the `GnuMP` library for bignum math operations.

 This flag should be enabled if there is a need for public key algorithms in libnettle.

-### neon
-Pass the `--enable-arm-neon` option to the configure script.
-This flag only works on ARM platform that support NEON SIMD instructions.
-Use an optimized assembly code instead of C for utilizing NEON extensions efficently and improve computational performance.

-It is recommended to enable this flag on ARM platforms that have NEON support.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libnettle` library (and the `libhogweed` library if `gmp` flag is enabled).